 Apr 19, 2023: Added the LG 32GQ950-B as the 'Best Monitor' because it's better than the LG 27GP950-B, and renamed the 27GP950-B and Gigabyte M32U accordingly; moved the Gigabyte M34WQ to Notable Mentions because it doesn't fit into the scope of the article.

 Feb 13, 2023: Replaced the LG 32GQ950-B with the LG27GP950-B because it's cheaper for nearly the same performance; replaced the ASUS ROG Strix XG27AQ, LG 27GN650-B, and the HP X24ih with the Gigabyte M34WQ, LG 27GL83A-B, and the Acer Nitro XF243Y Pbmiiprx because they're easier to find; updates Notable Mentions based on changes.

 Dec 15, 2022: Removed the Gigabyte M32UC because it's hard to find, renamed the Gigabyte M32U as the 'Best Upper Mid-Range Monitor' and added the LG 32QG950-B as the 'Best Monitor'; replaced the LG 27GN800-B with the LG 27GN650-B because it's easier to find; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best 144 Hz monitors currently available.
+Our recommendations are based on what we think are the best monitors with a 144Hz refresh rate currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our 144 Hz monitor reviews.
+If you would prefer to make your own decision, here is the list of all of our 144Hz monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.